 const el = document.getElementById('content');

-Since, according to the specification, there cannot be two identical id
+According to the specification, there cannot be two identical id

-on a page, the getElementById()
+on a page.
+So, the getElementById()

-method always returns one element.
 On the other hand, there is a chance there may be several tags with the same id

 in HTML.
 In this situation, the browser will return the first element it encounters.

-// Search the entire tree
+// Searching the entire tree

 const collection = document.getElementsByClassName('row');